sahib/libmunin/doc/architecture/overview.rst

      :term:`Recommendation` based on a certain :term:`Song`.
 The song is located in the :term:`Graph` and a breadth-first-search is done in order to get it's similar neighbors.
-If :term:`Rule` s are known which affect this :term:`Song`, these are taken as addiotnal seeds with lower priority.
+If :term:`Rule` s are known which affect this :term:`Song`, these are taken as additional seeds with lower priority.

 2) **By heuristics:**

      Selects a seed song in this order:

-     * Find the best rated rule, take the associated :term:`Song`.
+     * Find the best rated rule, take (one of) the associated :term:`Song`.
      * Find the :term:`Song` with the highest playcount.
      * If all that fails a random song is picked from the :term:`Graph`.